RuzannaAleksanyan/my_shell/README.md

 - The shell supports background commands using the syntax `command &`.
 - It manages background processes and their Process IDs (PIDs) and associated commands.
-- The `bg` command controls background jobs that have been stopped.
+- The `bg` command restarts background jobs that have been stopped.
 - The `fg` command brings a job to the foreground.
 - The shell manages job lists and control signals.

 ### File and Directory Operations

-- The shell provides commands for file and directory operations such as `ls`, `mkdir`, `rm`, etc.
+- The shell provides commands for file and directory operations such as `ls`, `mkdir` and `rm`.
 - The `ls -la` command displays detailed information about files and directories.

 ### Handling Signals

-- The shell handles signals like SIGINT (CTRL + C) to interrupt processes.
+- The shell handles signals like SIGINT (Ctrl+C) to interrupt processes.
-- SIGINT allows users to stop a command's operation with CTRL + C and exit the shell with a double CTRL + C.
+- SIGINT allows users to stop a command's operation with Ctrl+C and exit the shell with a double Ctrl+C.
 - Managing signals improves control over processes.

 ## Usage